 While these are all valid frameworks, don’t let your final choice be dictated by a method’s popularity.
 Instead, look inward with your team and organization as a whole and carefully consider which is the best fit.

-Once your framework choice is made, it’s time to select a tool to support its role on your journey to marketing agility.
+Once your framework choice is made, it’s time to select a tool to support its role on your Agile journey.

 Visual Management and Marketing Agility

-This is your first key investment, and it can make or break all the rest.
+This is your first key agility investment, and it can make or break all the rest.

 Agile relies heavily on visual management, so we have to invest some of your resources (both time and money) into finding the best tool for making work visible.